bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/new.md

     var myCar = new Car('Eagle', 'Talon TSi', 1993);

 This statement creates `myCar` and assigns it the specified values for its properties.
-Then the value of `myCar.make` is the string “Eagle”, `myCar.year` is the integer 1993, and so on.
+Then the value of `myCar.make` is the string "Eagle”, `myCar.year` is the integer 1993, and so on.

 You can create any number of `car` objects by calls to `new`.
 For example: